 - vast amounts of potentially sensitive data outside of the core training data sources, which can raise concerns in respect of both data protection and confidentiality.
 Furthermore, some AI systems can potentially unmask anonymised data through inferences, ie deducing identities from behavioural patterns.
 Ensuring the privacy and security of customer information is crucial.
 Mishandling data can lead to breaches and legal consequences. - 2.
 Biased outcomes: Al systems rely on identifying complex dependencies/correlations in the training data.
-Any biases in the training data or due to flaws in the system design will be inherited by the Al systems and can lead to reflecting and perpetuating socially biased outcomes.
+Any biases in the training data or flaws in the system design will be inherited by the Al systems and can lead to reflecting and perpetuating socially biased outcomes.
 This can be particularly problematic for under-represented minorities that may historically have had limited opportunities in obtaining insurance (eg through historical prejudicial perception of higher risk).
 Biased outcomes increase the risk of poor policyholder outcomes, which in turn increase reputational (eg loss of business) and financial (eg regulatory fines) risks. - 3.
 Model risk/explainability: Some AI systems are highly complex.
-Such complexity can reduce understanding and increase uncertainty of model outcomes.
-For example, low explainability as to how decisions were derived can increase the risk of biases going undetected.
-Moreover, if an AI system used in pricing and underwriting fails to adapt to a changing market, insurers may end up under- or overcharging consumers, with potential consequences to their profitability and balance sheet. - 4.
-Adverse societal outcomes: Al algorithms have the potential to assess risks in a very granular manner, which could potentially reduce risk pooling in insurance (reducing cross-subsidisation between policyholders), leaving certain riskier segments of society unable to access insurance at an affordable premium.
-Some Al systems can also be used to exploit the cognitive biases of consumers (including vulnerable ones), for instance by allowing insurers to extract additional revenue/profit based on consumer behaviours such as willingness to pay rather than risk. - 5.
-Intellectual property infringement: Certain AI systems learn from and rely on large quantities of external data sets that may inadvertently infringe existing patents or copyrights if there are no appropriate controls in place, which may lead to financial risks such as increased liability and litigation risks. - Cyber security: Al systems are vulnerable to data manipulation, data breaches and cyber attacks, which could prompt these models to make the wrong decisions.
-This includes risks from data poisoning, input attacks and model extraction. - 7.
-Concentration risks: Insurers frequently outsource AI systems from a reduced number of service providers.
-Failure in one of these service providers can affect the operational resilience of insurers and has the potential for systemic risk.
+Such complexity can reduce understanding and increase the uncertainty of model outcomes.
+For example, low explainability as to how decisions were derived can increase the risk of unwarranted or unlawful trends going undetected.
+Moreover, there are possibilities that models may not be able to respond to changes in the data.
+For example, if an AI system used in pricing and underwriting fails to adapt to a changing market, insurers may end up under or overcharging consumers, with potential consequences to their profitability and balance sheet. - 4.
+Uninsurability: Al algorithms have the potential to assess risks in a very granular manner, which could potentially reduce risk pooling in insurance (reducing cross-subsidisation between policyholders), leaving certain riskier segments of society unable to access insurance at an affordable premium. - 5.
+Personalising profit margins: Some AI systems can also be used to exploit the cognitive biases of consumers (including vulnerable ones), for instance by allowing insurers to extract additional revenue/profit based on consumer behaviours such as willingness to pay rather than risk.
+Different supervisors have observed that profit margins are often (much) higher for loyal customers than for newer ones.
+This typically means that loyal customers pay a higher premium without actuarial justification. - 6.
+Intellectual property infringement: Certain AI systems learn from and rely on large quantities of external data sets that may inadvertently infringe existing patents or copyrights if there are no appropriate controls in place, which may lead to financial risks such as increased liability and litigation risks. - 7.
+Cyber security: Al systems are vulnerable to data manipulation, data breaches and cyber attacks, which could prompt these models to make the wrong decisions.
+This includes risks from data poisoning, input attacks and model extraction. - 8.
+Concentration risks: Insurers frequently purchase and/or outsource AI systems from a limited number of service providers.
+Failure in one of these service providers or a cyber attack affecting AI systems or the data sets provided by these service providers can affect the operational and cyber resilience of insurers and has the potential for systemic risk.
+For instance, if a number of insurers are using the same third party, significant IT outages affecting that provider can affect a large number of insurers.

-See Section 2.3.1 for matters that are relevant for AI supervision but outside the scope of this Application Paper.
+See Section 1.3.1 for matters that are relevant for AI supervision but outside the scope of this Application Paper.

-2.2 Al system definition
+1.2 Al system definition